billbotprocessing-star/IntakeOps-AI/README.md

 ## 📌 Overview

-**:contentReference[oaicite:0]{index=0}** is a full intake automation engine designed to handle inbound calls, qualify leads, sync with your systems, and drive bookings automatically.
+IntakeOps AI is a full intake automation engine designed to handle inbound calls, qualify leads, sync with your systems, and drive bookings automatically.

 This is not an answering service.
 This is **AI-driven operational infrastructure** for lead conversion.